Kalaite-P/photography-website/README.md

 # Photography Website
 This is a simple website using html:5 and css showing a list of my favourite photos.
-A virtual vision-board with several photos that sinify a vision.
+A virtual vision-board containing several photos, with each photo signifying a vision.

 ## Features
 * Practice on various HTML Elements and tags.